 Even though it happened more than twenty years ago I remember it as though it were yesterday.
 It was a hot summer afternoon and I had gone to my neighborhood supermarket to buy groceries.
 While in the produce section my eyes were drawn to a display of the most perfectly ripe cherries, their brilliant redness intensified by the late afternoon sun streaming in through the front window of the store.

-I made right for the bin where the lush orbs were piled high, eagerly anticipating what it would be like when I got home to take hold of the stem of that first cherry and lower it into my mouth feeling its coolness against my tongue while testing its firmness with my teeth before biting into it to release its juicy sweetness.
+I made right for the bin where they were piled high, eagerly anticipating what it would be like when I got home to take hold of the stem of that first cherry and lower it into my mouth, feeling its coolness against my tongue while testing its firmness with my teeth before biting into it and releasing its sweet juice.

 The great teachers and religions tell us to do whatever we can to help those in need.
 I knew this, yet I did nothing.
 I was too caught up in myself, despite the ache I felt for her in my heart.

 And now, these many years later, I wonder if that woman ever again tasted the sweetness of a perfectly ripe cherry.